 It may seem like a lot, but trust me, this is an easy one to prep!
 The first thing we start with is the cabbage.
 Steam or boil the entire cabbage head so that the leaves are easily peeled off.

 Once the leaves are peeled, you move on to the filling.

-Because the white meat chicken is a bit blander than the beef, I added parmesan, tomato paste, garlic, onion and paprika to the filling, which does the trick to give this healthier version a delicious taste where you will never miss the fat!
+White meat chicken is a bit blander than so beef, so this recipe adds lots of flavor.
+I added parmesan, tomato paste, garlic, onion and paprika to the filling.
+They all give this healthier version a delicious taste where you will never miss the fat!